bixb922/crank-organ/doc-software/README.md

 ## Error log

 The "Show log" button will show the latest error log.
 Look at the log if the neopixel led flashes red, or if you see some malfunction.
 Several past log files are stored in the data folder.
-They can also be accessed wit the [File Manager](#file-manager).
+They can also be accessed with the [File Manager](#file-manager).

 If there is some problem, please post the relevant part of the error log in a Github issue, with previous history, and the description of the situation here on Github (section: Issues).
 I'd like to fix issues that crop up.